werf/werf/README.md

 [Git installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-- Minimal required version is 1.9.0.
+- Minimum required version is 1.9.0.
-- To optionally use [Git Submodules](https://git-scm.com/docs/gitsubmodules) minimal version is 2.14.0.
+- Version 2.14.0 or newer is required to use [Git Submodules](https://git-scm.com/docs/gitsubmodules).

 ## Install werf

-### Method 1 (recommended): using multiwerf
+### Method 1 (recommended): by using multiwerf

-[multiwerf](https://github.com/flant/multiwerf) is a version manager for werf, which:
+[multiwerf](https://github.com/flant/multiwerf) is a version manager for werf.
+It:
 * downloads werf binary builds;
-* manages multiple versions of binaries installed on a single host, that can be used at the same time;
+* manages multiple versions of binaries installed on a single host (they can be used concurrently);
-* automatically updates werf binary (can be disabled).
+* automatically updates werf binary (this option may be disabled).

 ```bash
 # add ~/bin into PATH